otisthescribe/keystroke_authentication/README.md

 This project focuses on implementing keystroke dynamics biometrics as part of the authentication process.

-We are using python [keyboard](https://pypi.org/project/keyboard/) library to record keystrokes and [keras](https://keras.io/) to create and train neural network model.
+We use python [keyboard](https://pypi.org/project/keyboard/) library to record keystrokes and [keras](https://keras.io/) to create and train neural network model.

 Training and evaluation data is stored in separate pickle files in data folder.